 1.2.3 Interfaces and Bus Mode

-The X5 Com communication interface is available with USB, RS 485(4-wire), RS 232, Ethernet or ProfiBus layout.
-The following possibilities are accessible by interface:
+The X5 Com communication interface is available in USB, Ethernet, RS 485(4-wire) or RS 232 design.
+The controller can be connected to a PC or bus system, programmed and tested by X5 interface.